contaware/git-docs-notes/README.md

   - The local branch is pushed to the remote branch having the same name.
   - If the local repository was not created by a `git clone` and the local branch has never been pushed, then with your first push provide the `-u` option to set the [upstream tracking configurations](#branch).
-  - When omitting `<localbranchname>`, then the current branch is pushed to the remote branch with the same name, but only if the [upstream tracking configurations](#branch) have also the same two corresponding names set.
+  - When omitting `<localbranchname>`, then the current branch is pushed to the remote branch with the same name, but only if the [upstream tracking configurations](#branch) have the same two names set.
-  - If `<remotename>` is not provided, then it pushes to the remote set by the [upstream tracking configurations](#branch).
+  - If `<remotename>` is not provided, then Git pushes to the remote from the [upstream tracking configurations](#branch).

 - Tags have to be pushed explicitly: